olekenneth/OLD-emacs.d/README.md

 ```

 Upon starting up Emacs for the first time, further third-party
 packages will be automatically downloaded and installed.
+If you
+encounter any errors at that stage, try restarting Emacs, and possibly
+running `M-x package-refresh-contents` before doing so.

 ## Important note about `ido`